Ryan Hewitt (music producer): Education and career

 Hewitt grew up working with his father David Hewitt, a recording engineer.
 He went on to study at Tufts University in Boston, MA where he earned a Bachelor of Science in Electrical Engineering.
 After establishing a rapport with Red Hot Chili Peppers guitarist John Frusciante, he went on to mix and engineer eight solo albums for Frusciante.

 Hewitt moved from Los Angeles to Nashville in 2015 where he currently resides.
-Hewitt is based at the House of Blues Studios in Berry Hill, TN, where he mixed The Lumineers' album Cleopatra as well as Long Way From Your Heart by the Turnpike Troubadors.
+Hewitt is based at the House of Blues Studios in Berry Hill, where he mixed the Lumineers' album Cleopatra as well as A Long Way from Your Heart by the Turnpike Troubadors.
 He is currently represented exclusively by GPS management.